Hybrid quantum image classification and federated learning for hepatic steatosis diagnosis: Results

+Let us assume that the hospitals involved in the simulations use the same type of data and a common model has been proposed and shared.
+By subdividing the datasets wisely and avoiding the same data being used multiple times in datasets belonging to different hospitals, we can effectively simulate a federated approach while guaranteeing data privacy and eliminating the sharing of sensitive data by only exchanging between individual hospitals and aggregation servers, the parameters of individual local models.

+The results in Figure ~\ref{fig:acc_combined} show that as the number of hospitals involved increases, the number of samples to be collected and labeled in each individual hospital decreases significantly, keeping the model performing well from an accuracy point of view.
+This situation also makes this approach a viable alternative to centralized systems from a feasibility point of view, since it is not always possible for a single hospital to collect the amount of data needed to train a performant~model.

-This section describes the architecture and the strategy as well as the dataset used in the federated learning solution.
+Hereafter, we describe in detail the architecture and strategy as well as the dataset used for the federated learning solution.

 For implementing the federated learning solution, we use the Flower framework~\cite{beutel2020flower} which is open source and provides support for extending FL implementations to mobile and wireless clients, with heterogeneous compute, memory, and network resources.
-In addition it is released under Apache 2.0 license, making it a perfect candidate for integrating a quantum machine learning library.
+In~addition, it is released under an Apache 2.0 license, making it a perfect candidate for integrating a QML library.

 The proposed architecture is of the horizontal federated learning type, in which each client trains its own model on its own device and then sends its parameters to the server, which after aggregating them sends a new model to the clients.
 The aggregation strategy used is the vanilla federated average~\cite{pmlr-v54-mcmahan17a} strategy, in which all clients were used in both the training and validation phases.